-This one probably goes without saying, but we're saying it anyway!
+Caffeine: This one probably goes without saying, but we're saying it anyway!
 If you want to get to sleep at night, take a pass on foods and drinks containing caffeine!
 This includes chocolate, unfortunately.
 If you are caffeine sensitive, you might want to consider avoiding decaffeinated teas as well since they can also cause a reaction!

-It doesn't matter how well you handle the heat in your waking hours, it's not good for the body at bedtime!
+Spicy Foods: It doesn't matter how well you handle the heat in your waking hours, it's not good for the body at bedtime!
 Spicy foods may cause distress and disruption in your digestion leading to gas and reflux making it difficult for you (and your body) to fall asleep!

-Foods that are high in saturated fats can be a nightmare!
+Fatty Foods: Foods that are high in saturated fats can be a nightmare!
 They sit in your stomach longer which means potential indigestion!

-Sugar gives your body a quick dose of energy.
+Sugary Foods: Sugar gives your body a quick dose of energy.
 It will keep your mind humming long after your head hits the pillow.
 Furthermore, the energy your body doesn't use, will be stored as fat!

-It is best to avoid processed carbohydrates at any time but this is especially true at bedtime.
+Processed Carbohydrates: It is best to avoid processed carbohydrates at any time but this is especially true at bedtime.
 Again, your body has to work hard to digest these foods which will disrupt your sleep.
 And, like sugar, the calories that don't get used will be stored as fat.